awsdocs/aws-iot-docs/developerguide/iot-sidewalk.md

 # Amazon Sidewalk Integration for AWS IoT Core<a name="iot-sidewalk"></a>

-[Amazon Sidewalk](https://www.amazon.com/Amazon-Sidewalk/b?ie=UTF8&node=21328123011) is a shared network that improves connectivity options to help devices work together better\.
-Amazon Sidewalk supports a wide range of customer devices such as those that locate pets or valuables, those that provide smart home security and lighting control, and those that provide remote diagnostics for appliances and tools\.
-Amazon Sidewalk Integration for AWS IoT Core makes it possible for device manufacturers to add their Sidewalk device fleet to the AWS Cloud\.
+[Amazon Sidewalk](https://www.amazon.com/Amazon-Sidewalk/b?ie=UTF8&node=21328123011) is a shared network that helps devices like Amazon Echo, Ring security cams, outdoor lights, motion sensors, and Tile trackers work better at home and beyond the front door\.
+When enabled, Amazon Sidewalk can support other Sidewalk devices in your community, and open the door to innovations such as locating items connected to Amazon Sidewalk\.

 **Getting started with Amazon Sidewalk Integration for AWS IoT Core**
- If you are a device manufacturer, here's how you can add your Sidewalk\-enabled devices to AWS IoT Core\.
+With Amazon Sidewalk Integration for AWS IoT Core, you can add your Sidewalk device fleet to the AWS Cloud\.
+Use the following steps to get started\.

 1.